jishnub/ParallelUtilities.jl/docs/src/examples/sharedarrays.md

 using Distributed
 ```

 We create a function to initailize the local part on each worker.
 In this case we simulate a heavy workload by adding a `sleep` period.
 In other words we assume that the individual elements of the array are expensive to evaluate.
-We obtain the local indices of the `SharedArray` through the function `localindices`.
+We obtain the local indices of the `SharedArray` through the function `localindices` to split the load among workers.

 ```julia
 function initialize_localpart(s, sleeptime)